Aaron Herr

-Aaron Mitchell Herr (born March 7, 1981) is a professional baseball player who played for the Lancaster Barnstormers of the independent Atlantic League in 2011.
+Aaron Mitchell Herr (born March 7, 1981) is an American professional baseball player who played for the Lancaster Barnstormers of the independent Atlantic League in 2011.
 He has played the majority of his minor league career with the Atlanta Braves organization.

 He is the son of Tom Herr, who was also a professional baseball player and Aaron's high school coach.
 His younger brother, Jordan, is a member of the Great Falls Voyagers, the Rookie-level affiliate of the Chicago White Sox.

 Career

 Rookie and Single-A beginning

 Herr was drafted by the Braves in the first round of the 2000 amateur early draft, and he was later selected by the Seattle Mariners in the Rule 5 draft but was later released.
 After playing with the Braves rookie and AA-level affiliates in Lake Buena Vista, Danville, Macon, Myrtle Beach, and Greenville, he signed with his hometown Lancaster Barnstormers in 2005, but never played a game.